Jd8111997/Auto-regressive-models/README.md

-# Deep-Generative-Models
+# Auto-regressive-models
-The implementation of various generative models to generate dog images.
+This repository contains the implementation of auto regressive models which is a category of deep generative models.